 19. Powers, duties and procedures of the executive committee

-(A): The day to day management of the Academy is delegated by the Board to the the EC shall be comprised of the following members:
+(A): The day to day management of the Society is delegated by the Board to the EC shall be comprised of the following members:

 - The Chairman of the Society